quran-bash-scripts/quran-bash-scripts.github.io/Quran-BASH-Scripts-Documentation.md

 7. 001001.hamidullah.txt
 8. 001001.hilali.txt

-    Let's see how to prepare such a folder:
+    Let&rsquo;s see how to prepare such a folder:

     To get started, create a folder named `qap-hudhaify-fra-eng-60-hizb` for example, if you are preparing Quran folder using Hudhaify as your Qâri.